How Do The TripAdvisor Algorithm Changes Affect Hoteliers?

 - Review must not contain links or content solely included for promotional purposes.

-An example of an improper review which has a very low chance of being published:
+Here is an example of an improper review which has a very low chance of being published:

 “This year just like the years before Hotel X staff and management made sure that we have a wonderful holiday.
 See you again next year.”